Azure AD SCIM 2.0 setup by Contractbook

 - Contractbook’s provisioning is automatic, so choose Automatic from the dropdown menu:

-- Under the Admin Credentials accordion form, you need to paste the Tenant URL and the Secret Token you already have at your disposal
+- Under the Admin Credentials accordion form, you must paste the Tenant URL and the Secret Token you already have.

 - Click Provisioning under Manage, and click Start provisioning:

 - Usually, the first provisioning update should take 5 to 15 minutes, depending on the size of your organization.

 - Provisioning occurs every 40 minutes, so any update to your users will be synchronized after that time.

 Accepting permissions on behalf of the organization

 - For specific Azure Active Directory setups, an admin must obtain the licenses on behalf of the organization so users can use Contractbook's Single Sign On (SSO).